riotkit-org/waf-proxy/README.md

 #
 # Upstreams
 #
-UPSTREAM_1: '{"pass_to": "my-service.default.svc.cluster.local", "hostname": "wordpress.org"}'
+UPSTREAM_1: '{"pass_to": "http://my-service.default.svc.cluster.local", "hostname": "wordpress.org"}'
 UPSTREAM_2: '...'
 UPSTREAM_...: '...'

 # to disable generation of Caddyfile you can set this variable to 'true' and mount Caddyfile under "/etc/caddy/Caddyfile"
 # you can also still use it with 'false' with a custom template mounted under "/etc/caddy/Caddyfile.j2"
 OWN_CADDYFILE: false
+DEBUG: false  # enable extra verbosity, configuration printing to stdout

 #
 # Wordpress specific rules